Tulbius/UniversityChatbot/README.md

 **```python main.py```**

-Universe is now connected to the server and everything is ready to be used ! :star_struck:
+Universe should now be connected to the server and everything is ready to be used ! :star_struck:

 ![image](https://user-images.githubusercontent.com/58121532/112734658-77c85600-8f47-11eb-9204-bb5cd3439b97.png)